seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **POMPEY**
 Ah, this thou shouldst have done,
-And not have spoke on’t!
-In me ’tis villany;
+And not have spoke on't!
+In me 'tis villany;
-In thee’t had been good service.
+In thee't had been good service.
 Thou must know,
-’Tis not my profit that does lead mine honour;
+'Tis not my profit that does lead mine honour;
 Mine honour, it.
-Repent that e’er thy tongue
+Repent that e'er thy tongue
-Hath so betray’d thine act: being done unknown,
+Hath so betray'd thine act: being done unknown,
 I should have found it afterwards well done;
 But must condemn it now.
 Desist, and drink.

 **MENAS**
 *\[Aside]*
 For this,
-I’ll never follow thy pall’d fortunes more.
+I'll never follow thy pall'd fortunes more.
-Who seeks, and will not take when once ’tis offer’d,
+Who seeks, and will not take when once 'tis offer'd,
 Shall never find it more.

 **POMPEY**
 This health to Lepidus!

 **MARK ANTONY**
 Bear him ashore.
-I’ll pledge it for him, Pompey.
+I'll pledge it for him, Pompey.

 **DOMITIUS ENOBARBUS**
-Here’s to thee, Menas!
+Here's to thee, Menas!

 **MENAS**
 Enobarbus, welcome!